davidmoreno/onionplus/README.md

 The Onion+ Web Server
 =====================

+**This is a development web server!!
+Do not use on production or even connected to the internet!!
+It has not been thoughfully tested.**

 The Onion+ web server is a web server developed in C++ with extensibility in mind.
 It features an internal path mechanism that remembers an onion (ok, actually its a tree, like all other web servers, but the configuration enforces